Preparing for the Perfect Boudoir Photo Shoot

 Some Suggested Items:

 Bra and Panty sets – bring a lighter and darker toned set for variety.
+If tummy is a problem area, bring a little something to provide cover…a light robe, cover up, sheer wrap.

 A one piece body suit – these are very sexy, often scrappy, feminine, and cover the tummy (an area I find many women are self conscious about).